Dental Crowns Cottonwood Heights

 For example, the two types of crowns use different materials.
 The permanent kind is often made of porcelain or zirconia.
 Meanwhile, temporary crowns use acrylic or composite resin.

 They also contrast in the bonding method.
-Dentists bond permanent crowns with strong cement, thus ensuring a long treatment lifespan.
+Dentists bond permanent crowns with a strong cement, thus ensuring a long treatment lifespan.
 However, temporary ones rely on weak cement so they can be removed later.

 How Do You Know When a Dental Crown Needs to Be Replaced?